awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-multiop-trans-writeitems.md

 **Note**
 You can't target the same item with multiple operations within the same transaction\.
 For example, you can't perform a condition check and also attempt to update the same item in the same transaction\.

 The example shows one of each type of operation in a transactional write items request\.
 After comment line 2, the `addConditionCheck()` method supplies the condition that fails the transaction if the `conditionExpression` parameter evaluates to `false`\.
-The condition expression that is returned from the method shown in the Helper methods block checks if the award year for the movie 'Sophie's Choice' is not equal to 1982\.
-If it is the expression evaluates to `false` and the transaction fails\.
+The condition expression that is returned from the method shown in the Helper methods block checks if the award year for the movie `Sophie's Choice` is not equal to `1982`\.
+If it is, the expression evaluates to `false` and the transaction fails\.

-This guide discusses [expressions](ddb-en-client-expressions.md) in depth in a following topic\.
+This guide discusses [expressions](ddb-en-client-expressions.md) in depth in another topic\.

 ```
     public static void conditionCheckFailExample(DynamoDbEnhancedClient enhancedClient,